socketio/socket.io/README.md

 The ping packets will now be sent by the server, because the timers set in the browsers are not reliable enough.
 We suspect that a lot of timeout problems came from timers being delayed on the client-side.

-- fallback to polling instead of upgrading to WebSocket

-As of today, most browsers now support WebSocket: https://caniuse.com/#search=websocket

-Please note that this does not remove the need to use sticky-session for the polling transport.

 - always use base64 when encoding a payload with binary data